zacanbrcom/auditorium-booking/readme.md

  - JSON files with the parametter "results", this is an distionary of results (bookings in the selected room for specified time/date)(booking dictionary)
 ## LIST
 # Description:
- - Vrátí všechny rezervace z databáze
+ - Returns list (dictioinary) of bookings from the database
 # Params:
- - Nebere parametry
+ - No params accepted
 # Returns:
- - JSON file with parametter "results", kde jsou data (booking dictionary) všech rezervací
+ - JSON file with parametter "results", with data for all room bookings (booking dictionary)